Options Roll Calculator

-Should you roll your option or let it ride?
-Enter your current position and the proposed roll to see a side-by-side comparison of yield, breakeven, and net credit or debit.
-Get a clear recommendation in seconds.
+Roll or let it ride?
+Enter your current position and the proposed roll to see yield, breakeven, and net credit side by side.
+You'll know in seconds whether the roll is worth it.

 When Should You Roll an Option?

-Rolling an option means closing your current position and simultaneously opening a new one — typically at a different strike, a later expiration, or both.
-It is one of the most common adjustments for options sellers running the wheel strategy, covered calls, or cash-secured puts.
+Rolling means closing your current option and opening a new one — usually further out in time, sometimes at a different strike.
+It's the most common adjustment for anyone running the wheel, selling covered calls, or selling CSPs.

 Good Reasons to Roll

-- Collect a net credit: The new premium exceeds the close cost, so you get paid to adjust.
+- You get a net credit: The new premium is bigger than the close cost.
+You're getting paid to adjust.

-- Improve breakeven: The new strike or premium moves your breakeven to a safer level.
+- Your breakeven improves: The new strike or premium moves your breakeven to a safer level.

-- Avoid assignment you don't want: Rolling a put down and out can prevent buying shares at a price you no longer like.
+- You don't want assignment anymore: Rolling a put down and out can prevent buying shares at a price that no longer makes sense.

-- Capture more theta: If your current option has very little time value left, rolling to a new expiration resets the theta clock.
+- Your theta's almost dead: If the current option has pennies of time value left, rolling to a new expiration resets the theta clock and gets you back to earning.

-- The option is far out of the money with only days left — the premium you'd collect from rolling is negligible.
+- It's far OTM with only a few days left — the premium from rolling isn't worth the effort.

-- Rolling requires a net debit with no meaningful improvement in yield or breakeven.
+- Rolling requires a debit with no real improvement in yield or breakeven.
+That's just paying money to extend a bad trade.

-- You're happy to take assignment (for puts) or have your shares called away (for calls) at the current strike.
+- You're fine with assignment (puts) or getting called away (calls) at the current strike.
+Nothing wrong with that.

 Credit Rolls vs. Debit Rolls